 Each basketball game has two or three officials.
 In every officiating crew, there is one head referee (sometimes called the crew chief).
-The remaining officials are called umpires.
+The remaining officials are called umpires, though you may often hear them simply referred to as officials.
 While there is a title difference between these officials, there are very few differences in their roles.

 To review, the titles of official, referee, and umpire are as follows:

 - Official is a broad term that includes referees and umpires

 - The referee is the head official, also known as the crew chief